marcincichocki/breach-protocol-autosolver/docs/troubleshooting.md

 ### Simulated sequence is not correct!

-This can be caused either by:
+This can be caused by:

-- using your peripherals(mouse, keyboard, gamepad) while _BPA_ is working.
+- using your peripherals(mouse, keyboard, gamepad) while _BPA_ is working;
 - starting _BPA_ to quickly.
-For more information consult [Breach Protocol bugs page](bugs.md)
+For more information consult [Breach Protocol bugs page](bugs.md);
+- setting delay to very low value(this might be more likely on platforms with high latency/low fps like streaming).